Cap-go/website/content/blog/how-to-send-specific-version-to-users.md

 And of course, each time you send to Apple you have a random review process by a bot who can take 5 min or 5 hours, you never know.

-I got many times my presentation delayed by this...
+I got many times my presentation delayed by this…

-And for Google this is even worse, the big mystery of my life, release a production version take less than 2 hours, but release a close beta take 1-2 days!
+And for Google this is even worse, the big mystery of my life, release a production version take less than 2 hours, but release a close beta take 1-2 days.

 ## Solution

-To fix this, i crated the Channel system in Capgo.
+To fix this, I crated the Channel system in Capgo.

 `npx @capgo/cli@latest upload -c production` will update to all user (if production channel is set to public)

-If you do `npx @capgo/cli@latest upload -c development` then the version land to a different channel, this can be automatised in [GitHub action](/blog/manage-dev-and-prod-build-with-github-actions).
+If you do `npx @capgo/cli@latest upload -c development` then the version land to a different channel, this can be automatized in [GitHub action](/blog/manage-dev-and-prod-build-with-github-actions).

 Then you have 2 way to let users get the updates from the channel

 ### Manual way

-This can be usefull for your internal team, this is fast to implement.
+This can be useful for your internal team, this is fast to implement.
-Allow user to copy they deviceID from your app and send it to you manually, this code will help you to get it
+Allow user to copy their deviceID from your app and send it to you manually, this code will help you to get it:
 ```js
 import { CapacitorUpdater } from '@capgo/capacitor-updater'

 const deviceId = await CapacitorUpdater.getDeviceId()
 ```
-Hide a button somewhere in your app, or show the button to only connected user with a `admin` role for exemple.
+Hide a button somewhere in your app, or show the button to only connected user with a `admin` role, for example.

 Then Go to the Web app or native app Capgo, connect as app admin, select your app, click on device list.

-Then put in the searchbar the DeviceId click on the one found and then click on Channel link choose the `development`, ask your teammate to open the app again, wait 30 sec and open close again.
+Then put in the search bar the deviceID click on the one found and then click on Channel link choose the `development`, ask your teammate to open the app again, wait 30 sec and open close again.

 He should get your version.